2023 Extreme Reader Challenge

 - What if I’m too young to sign up, but will turn 13 during the challenge?

-You can still register for the challenge and register once you’ve met the age requirements, as long as that happens before the challenge and registration ends.
+You can still participate in the challenge and register once you’ve met the age requirements, as long as that happens before the challenge and registration ends.
 Any books you’ve read since the start of the challenge in January will count, even if you weren’t registered at that time.

 - How do I pick which challenge level to join if I’m 18, or will be turning 18 during the challenge year?